-This white paper provides a comprehensive overview of various standards and specifications related to digital media, focusing on content provenance, trust authenticity, asset identifiers, rights declarations, and watermarking.
+This white paper provides a comprehensive overview of various standards and specifications related to digital media, focusing on content provenance, trust and authenticity, asset identifiers, rights declarations, and watermarking.
 These standards are essential for ensuring the authenticity of both synthetic and non-synthetic digital content.
 As generative AI continues to evolve, the need for robust standards becomes increasingly critical to protect the interests of creators, consumers, and organizations.

 The standards discussed in this report are developed by various Standard Development Organizations (SDOs) and groups, each contributing to different aspects of AI and authenticity.
-By adhering to these guidelines, organizations can maintain the trustworthiness and provenance of their digital assets, ensuring that content remains authentic and traceable throughout its lifecycle.
+By adhering to these guidelines, organizations can better maintain the trustworthiness and provenance of their digital assets, ensuring that content remains authentic and traceable throughout its lifecycle.

 About the AMAS initiative